PrometheanDissident/prometheandissident.github.io/pages/psychology.md

 Of course, none of these limitations are fatal for heritability estimates.
 The notion that heritability is necessarily contingent on the type and variation in environment that a population is exposed to doesn't change the validity that it can have in explaining variation in outcomes within the context of those environmental parameters.
 It just limits its usefulness for examining how genes affect traits in populations with a vastly different environment.
 Additionally, even with all traits being filtered through a complex mix of genes and environment, this can just as easily be used to argue that genes affect traits more than most imagine they do, not less (see [Sociologist's Fallacy](https://prometheandissident.github.io/epistemic-progressivism-supplement/#sociologist%E2%80%99s-fallacy)).
 Another well-replicated finding from behavioral genetics is that most associations between environmental measures and psychological traits are significantly mediated genetically<ref>https://journals.sagepub.com/doi/full/10.1177/1745691615617439</ref>.
 Finally, even if the equal environments assumption can be undermined in certain circumstances, it has to be demonstrated that it is violated in a particular circumstance in a way that would meaningfully affect the trait in question.
 And even then, research suggests the actual effects are modest on final heritability estimates, so this doesn't significantly affect the validity of heritability.

+Biological determinism can to some degree help to explain individual differences in various traits and outcomes of importance today.
+For example, variance between individuals in the propensity towards violent crime can be in part explained by genetic differences in individuals.
+Frisell et al. (2012) found varying estimates for the heritability of violent crime, with models producing a range from 20-55%<ref>https://link.springer.com/article/10.1007/s10519-011-9483-0</ref>.
+Even traits which are very abstract and do not appear to have an immediate link to genetics can be explained through a biological determinist lens in part.
+For example, savings propensities are about 33% heritable, and individuals are born with a persistent genetic predisposition to a specific savings behavior.
+Parenting has some effect on savings among younger individuals but this effect decays over time<ref>https://www.jstor.org/stable/10.1086/679284#metadata_info_tab_contents</ref>.
+Similarly, lifetime income is 24% heritable in women and 54% heritable in men<ref>https://sci-hub.ru/https://doi.org/10.2139/ssrn.2253264</ref>.

 Biological determinism isn't the end-all-be-all of human analysis, but it is a crucial part which has been unfairly stigmatized in much of modern discourse.

 ## On Intelligence